 The park hopes to expand the number of volunteers and staff who participate in the MPA Watch Program.
-Volunteer and staff are trained to report violations to State Park Ranger.
-The number of surveys has increased significantly for Kashtayit SMCA transect due to regular visitation and interpretation by Park Interpretive Staff and Park Hosts/Volunteers.
-Our goal is to increase the number of surveys conducted and compare use data (summer compared to winter) following the end of the summer season.
+Volunteers and staff are trained to report violations to the State Park Ranger.
+The number of surveys has increased significantly for Kashtayit SMCA transect due to regular visitation and MPA educational programming by Park Interpretive Staff and Park Hosts/Volunteers.
+Our goal is to increase the number of surveys conducted and compare use data (summer compared to winter) in the coming year.